beacon-biosignals/Ray.jl/README.md

 ### Install Ray CLI/server

 We currently rely on a patched version of upstream Ray server/CLI that is aware of Julia as a supported language and knows how to launch julia worker processes.
-Until these changes are upstreamed to the Ray project, you need to either [build from source](https://github.com/beacon-biosignals/ray/blob/beacon-main/python/README-building-wheels.md) or install using our custom-build wheels.
+Until these changes are upstreamed to the Ray project, you need to either [build from source](https://github.com/beacon-biosignals/ray/blob/beacon-main/python/README-building-wheels.md) or install using our custom-built wheels.

 NOTE: make sure you've [activated the appropriate virtual environment](#prepare-python-environment) where you want to install the Ray CLI!

 #### Install from github release

-Find the appropriate binary wheel for your python version and system (currently supported are ARM MacOS, e.g. M1, and AND64/x86_64 linux) from the [releases page](https://github.com/beacon-biosignals/ray/releases), and install from the release URL.
+Find the appropriate binary wheel for your python version and system (currently supported are macOS ARM64 (M1), and Linux AMD64/x86_64) from the [releases page](https://github.com/beacon-biosignals/ray/releases), and install from the release URL.
 For instance, to install Ray CLI for Linux running Python 3.9, run this command in the appropriate virtual environment:

 ```sh
 pip install -U "ray[default] @ https://github.com/beacon-biosignals/ray/releases/download/ray-2.5.1+1/ray-2.5.1-cp39-cp39-manylinux2014_x86_64.whl"